SoniaBenHedia/HHU_scripts/R/README.md

 **2. Experiment**

-Please refer to the ReadMe-files in the pertinent folders.
+Please refer to the ReadMe-files in the pertinent folders for more information.